 Chateau de Breze – The Castle And It’s Underground Empire

-Throughout France’s Loire Valley you will find many of the countries most famous Chateaux.
+Throughout France’s Loire Valley you will find many of the countries most famous chateaux.
 The majestic Chateau de Cheverny, with it’s opulent interior and bevy of dogs.
 Chateau de Villandry and it’s world-renowned gardens.
-The beautiful, river Cher-crossing, Chateau de Chenonceau, and the tragic love story associated with it.
+The beautiful, River-Cher-crossing, Chateau de Chenonceau, and the tragic love story associated with it.
 And the massive, and still unfinished, Chateau de Chambord.
-Chateau de Breze, by comparison, is rather small and maybe a bit plain.
-However, like an iceberg, what’s below the surface that will surprise you.
+Chateau de Breze, by comparison, looks rather small and maybe a bit plain.
+However, like an iceberg, what’s below the surface will surprise you.

 With it’s first recorded mention in 1063, Chateau de Breze sits on the outskirts of the small village of Breze, in the Saumur region of the Loire Valley.
 At first a medieval castle, that ancient building was mostly razed in the late 1500’s to start the construction of the chateau that exists today.
 The real work on the site began about a century before.